 Miniature Horse (Equus ferus caballus)

-Connecticut’s Beardsley Zoo’s New England Farmyard has welcomed two delightful new residents.
-Two Miniature Horses have joined us from a rescue situation in Vermont.
+Connecticut's Beardsley Zoo’s New England Farmyard has received a fresh update and you are welcome to visit two of our delightful residents, the Miniature Horses.
+They joined us from a rescue situation in Vermont in 2016.
 Nutmeg is a male and Caramel is a female.
 They were both born in 2008 and they are 9 hands (36 inches) tall.

 The height of all equine species is measured in “hands”.
 One hand equals 4 inches.
 Equine height is measured at the withers (the top of the shoulders where the mane ends).
 A Miniature Horse is shorter than the smallest pony yet they have the same proportions as a full-size horse except for their eyes.